-UiT-Coordinated Research Project 2014-
+UiT-Coordinated Research Group 2014-

 Today, computer games constitute an important branch of the global entertainment industry.
 Since the inception of this technology in the early 1970s, development and consumption of games and gaming platforms have been in constant growth.
 Presently, 'AAA' computer games require a budget similar to major Hollywood films and often reach an even wider global audience.
 Children and young adults often spend more time playing games than reading books, watching television, or playing outside.
 Presently, a significant portion of young adults' social interaction happens in the interconnected arenas of online games.
 Given this apparent saliency of computer games in contemporary culture and society, continued research efforts into the aesthetics, design, and potential consequences of this form of entertainment appear necessary.

 Among the most successful recent 'AAA' games are war-related titles that invite players to adopt the role of generals, soldiers, or other fighters in a first or third person perspective, and guide player characters through the violent challenges posed by various virtual battlefields.
 Drawing on, and developing further, recent advances in game studies, media studies, cultural studies, and peace and conflict research, the WARGAME research group will focus on the aesthetics of war- and violence-themed narrative games and investigate if, and how, certain design choices and rhetoric devices are received and negotiated at an individual as well as at a group level.
 How do textual frames predispose player experiences?
 How do massively consumed computer games play into political and historical discourse?
 Do they, and if yes how do they, affect player attitudes, conceptualisations, and behavior?
 How is game content negotiated and potentially subverted by players in situated practices of play?
 A practical component aims at designing a critical conflict-themed narrative game for education and training.